santolucito/Ijscar/index.md

 There is no fee to submit an article.
 Typically, academic journals do not pay their reviewers in exchange for credit of ``academic service''.
 In recognition of the time and effort that goes into reviewing papers, and in service of moving towards a more equitable academic publishing model, we run a unique reviewing process where all reviewers are paid a modest stipend per review.
-As a result, for accepted papers only, we charge a $500 USD administrative fee.
+In order to cover these costs of the review process as well as publication, for accepted papers only, we charge a $450 USD administrative fee.
-This helps us to cover the costs of the review and publication.
+**As a new journal, we are currently waiving this fee.**

 ## Contact Us